common-workflow-language/user_guide/_extras/miscellaneous.md

 ```
 ### Optional Inputs 💯

-In CWL unlike WDL optional input settings are defined in the type section of the yaml and not on the declaration.
-Notice the question mark is on the type.
+To make an input parameter optional, add a question mark to the type declaration.

 ```yaml
 inputs: